-You will lie on the CT or x-ray table.
-This is usually on your back.
-The skin will be cleaned with antiseptic.
-A fine needle is inserted into the joint that your doctor has asked us to inject using an aseptic technique.
+You will lie on the CT or x-ray table, usually on your back, or you will be seated.
+The skin will be cleaned with antiseptic where the needle will be given.
+A fine needle is inserted into the joint that your doctor has asked us to inject, using an aseptic technique (strict infection control techniques to minimise any risks of infections).
 We use an x-ray (screening) or CT machine to guide the placement of the needle safely and accurately into the correct position.
-A small amount of X-ray contrast may be injected into the joint to confirm that the needle is in the correct location.
+A small amount of x-ray contrast may be injected into the joint to confirm that the needle is in the correct location.

 Risks / Side Effects

 Joint injections are generally very safe.